josecastillolema/mini-nfv/README.md

 --------------
 In the OpenStack world, Tacker is the project implementing a generic VNFM and NFVO.
 At the input consumes Tosca-based templates, which are then used to spin up VMs on OpenStack.
 While it is true that today exist various tools that simplify the deployment of an OpenStack cloud (i.e.: devstack), deploying, configuring and managing OpenStack environments is still a time-consuming process with a considerable learning curve.

 On the other hand, Mininet has shown itself as a great tool for agile network/SDN/NFV experimentation.
-The goal of this tool is to alleviate the developers’ tedious task of setting up a whole service chaining environment and let them focus on their own work (e.g., developing a particular VNF, implementing an orchestration algorithm or a customized traffic steering).
+The goal of this tool is to alleviate the developers’ tedious task of setting up a whole service chaining environment and let them focus on their own work (e.g., developing a particular VNF, prototyping, implementing an orchestration algorithm or a customized traffic steering).

 Use
 --------------